rajangdavis/getcraftbeer_eda/README.md

 By transforming ts_vectors into strings and then dictionaries, calculating text simularities between reviews can be efficiently calculated without storing redudant information.

-I am planning on revealing a prototype on 10/22 that will layer full-text search,  cosine simularities of scores, cosine simularities of count vectors, cosine simularities with term frequency inverse document frequency factored in.
+I am planning on revealing a working prototype on 10/22 that will layer full-text search,  cosine simularities of scores, cosine simularities of count vectors, cosine simularities with term frequency inverse document frequency factored in.
 The link to the prototype can be found [here](https://shielded-brushlands-72807.herokuapp.com/).

 ### 6. Further Exploration